-Yesterday I think I may of bought the cheapest juicer in the world.
+Yesterday I think I may have bought the cheapest juicer in the world.
 The Kyowa KW-4201 is from China and cost just 600 Pesos, which is less than $14 or £10 (edit: since writing this post I have been informed the standard price may be 900 Pesos in SM).
-I have been meaning to loose weight and get healthier and juicing sounds like a possible way.
+I have been meaning to lose weight and get healthier and juicing sounds like a possible way.
 I have been confused reading up on the subject online because there is a lot of debate about whether juicing or blending is better.
-For those in a similar situation I say find the cheapest juicer you can and just get started!
+For those in a similar situation, I say find the cheapest juicer you can and just get started!

 For those in the States the one cheap juicer I wanted to find is the Black & Decker JE2200 juicer.
 The reviews are good on Amazon and it costs just $36.
 It is not for sale where I live so I took the risk with the Kyowa.
 My first juice was thicker than I expected.
 I’ve only had one glass of juice once before (from a juice bar) and it was much thinner in consistency.
 I’m not sure if this is normal or because it is a cheap juicer?
 The main negative with juicing is that it removes the fiber from vegetables so if my cheap machine keeps some of the pulp in perhaps it is for the best.